-The sensitivity of the hydraulic model to inflows, roughness and downstream boundary conditions was assessed for the 1% AEP event.
+The sensitivity of the hydraulic model to inflows, roughness, downstream boundary and blockage conditions was assessed for the 1% AEP event.
 The results are shown in:

-- Map Series G702 for a 20% increase in flows - Map Series G703 for a 20% decrease in flows - Map Series G704 for a 20% increase in roughness - Map Series G705 for a 20% decrease in roughness - Map Series G706 for a 20% increase in downstream levels - Map Series G707 for a 20% decrease in downstream levels.
+- Map Series G702 for a 20% increase in flows - Map Series G703 for a 20% decrease in flows - Map Series G704 for a 20% increase in roughness - Map Series G705 for a 20% decrease in roughness - Map Series G706 for a 20% increase in downstream levels - Map Series G707 for a 20% decrease in downstream levels - Mao G708 for a fully blocked culvert under Wharf Road at Surfside

-The results show that the model is reasonably sensitive to flow increases and downstream boundary levels, marginally sensitive to flow decreases, and relatively insensitive to roughness changes.
+The results show that the model is reasonably sensitive to flow increases and downstream boundary levels, marginally sensitive to flow decreases and blockage assumptions, and relatively insensitive to roughness changes.